AlexWorx/ALib-Class-Library/docs/pages/alib_mod_alox.md

   This is done on a per-\e Logger basis.
 - It automatically determines the \e Scope of a <em>Log Statement</em> and manages the associated nested <em>Scope Domains</em>.
-- It provides other nice features related to \e Scopes, like \ref alib_mod_log_once "Lox::Once",
+- It provides other nice features related to \e Scopes, like \ref alib_mod_alox_log_once "Lox::Once",
-  \ref alib_mod_prefix_logables "Prefix Logables" or \ref alib_mod_log_data "associated Log Data".
+  \ref alib_mod_alox_prefix_logables "Prefix Logables" or \ref alib_mod_alox_log_data "associated Log Data".
 - It collects some meta-information like timestamps or counters.
 - It provides a dictionary to translate thread IDs in human-readable (logable) thread names.

 It becomes clear that this class is an \alox users' main interface into logging.
-After \alox was set-up once (probably in the bootstrap section of a software), and <em>Loggers</em> are created, configured and attached to a \b %Lox, this class is almost all that is needed across all other parts of a software.
+After \alox was set-up once (probably in the bootstrap section of software), and <em>Loggers</em> are created, configured and attached to a \b %Lox, this class is almost all that is needed across all other parts of software.
 All main \alox functionality, especially the interface for the logging statements themselves is comprised in this class.

 One important detail of the internal management of class \b Lox is the fact that it